kaibrown28/kaibrown28/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My cat Thibs is named after NBA coach Tom Thibodeau, who was the lead defensive assistant on the 2008 Boston Celtics championship team.

+* FYI - You may see commits from kbrpronet in some of my repositories; this was an old account that I've since stopped using.